PrestonBrown1/2D-Platformer/README.md

 Ability for Player to Shoot Bullets,
 Alien Scuttle Enemy Texture and Animations,
 Main Menu with Play and Quit,
-UI Displaying Score and Health
+UI Displaying Score Health and Lives,
+Screen explaining the Controls,
 Music

 ## What Makes this a Game?